-If you've received 5 new credit cards in the last 24 months, Chase won't approve you for either a personal or the business version of the Southwest Airline credit card, regardless of your credit rating or income (business cards you get don't count against your 5 card limit).
+If you've received 5 new personal credit cards in the last 24 months, Chase won't approve you for either a personal or a business version of the Southwest Airline credit card, regardless of your credit rating or income.
 This is often called the Chase 5/24 rule.

-If you want the Companion Pass, and you've already gotten a few new credit cards in the past two years, you need to prioritize getting the Southwest Airline cards before you hit this limit.
-You may need to postpone getting the Sapphire Reserve, Freedom Unlimited, or other credit cards, until after you've signed up for the Southwest Airlines card.
-If you are going to utilize business cards, get the Southwest cards first, and choose the Ink Unlimited card instead of the Freedom Unlimited card, as neither card will count against the 5 card limit (although they don't count against the limit, you won't be able to get them once you are over the limit via other cards).
+If you want the Companion Pass, and you've already gotten a few other new credit cards in the past two years, you need to prioritize getting the Southwest Airline cards before you hit this limit.
+You may need to postpone getting the Sapphire Reserve or other cards, until after you've signed up for the Southwest Airlines card.

 Additional Tips for using the Southwest Companion Pass

-- If you fly for work, you can book your ticket through a corporate travel portal, and then add your companion to your reservation.
+- If you fly for work, you can book your ticket through a corporate travel portal, and then add your companion to your reservation afterwards.

-- If you frequently fly as part of a family, two adults can each qualify for a companion pass, allowing 4 people to fly for the price of 2.
+- If you often fly as part of a family, two adults can each qualify for a companion pass, allowing 4 people to fly for the price of 2.

 - When you get the pass, you must designate a companion.
 You can then change your companion up to three times each calendar year.
 If you are taking a trip with someone other than your normal companion, you can adjust your pass to have them fly for free, and then switch back to your normal companion.